Dfmaaa/ContiRemove/README.md

 * [navigate to installation folder]
 * cd bin
 * java ContiRemove [configuration file location]
+### Manually creating configuration files
+* Here is an example file, the contents of the file start after the start of file content,the below text is not a part of the file.
+* ------START OF FILE CONTENT------
+* [source directory] [target directory]
+* [selected files with there full paths seperated by commas, no spaces.]
+* ------END OF FILE CONTENT------
+#uses
 ## Example
  If folder x is selected as the directory and the folder y is selected as the target directory then after enter is pressed, every change in the directory(your settings can change this) will be moved to the target directory
 ## Compatibility